neilwrobinson/nrobinson.ca/content/blog/on-blogging.md

 I write my own blog posts.
 I don’t have an editor to proofread and ensure my writing is free of grammar mistakes.
 My blog is not going to be perfect.
 I am not running a professional media distribution company like a newspaper or magazine.
 I am just one person.
 I think people understand this when they are reading personal blogs.
 I hope you are not jarred by the comma splice or split infinitive.

+#### Sources and Credits:
+Blog image credit: "Keep up and blog on" by futureshape is licensed under CC BY 2.0. https://www.flickr.com/photos/55231259@N00/4977096245